Filipsys/macreact/README.md

 - [ ] Animate widgets window on exit.
 - [ ] Fix "Delete widget" button & context menu position.
 - [ ] Fix open context menu state to listen on topmost div.
+- [ ] Disable context menu buttons which don't yet have a behaviour hooked to them.